 Users have said that this brush is very gentle on the skin and their dogs enjoy the grooming time.
 I can personally attest to how wonderful the brush feels…because I tried it on my own head when it was fresh out of the box.
 My eyes rolled back into my head and I was like:

 This brush is typically good for keeping the coat tangle-free.
 If the coat is already matted or has knots, you will need the Big G slicker brush.

 Okay, it’s not a brush BUT!
-This comb is ideal for preventing knots and matting all the way down to the coat.
+A metal comb is ideal for preventing knots and matting all the way down to the skin.
 The above brushes do not do so by themselves.

-The Andis Pet Steel Grooming Comb assists in getting rid of loose hair, tangles, and dirt in your Doodle’s coat.
+The Safari Metal Dog Grooming Comb assists in getting rid of loose hair, tangles, and dirt in your Doodle’s coat.

 Use this in conjunction with the Chris Christensen Big G to line brush, and you’ll be set for life.

 We did some digging and found that there are a few good alternatives that are easier on the wallet.
 See below.